winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 134\.
 “There are another seven things, which are seven correct Dharmas: Having faith, having conscience, having modesty, being well-versed, making effort, good memory, and being knowledgeable.
 {:#p134}

 135\.
-“There are another seven things, which are seven abodes of consciousness: [1] Sometimes, sentient beings have either diverse bodies or diverse notions.
-These gods and humans are the first abode of consciousness.
+“There are another seven things, which are seven abodes of awareness: [1] Sometimes, sentient beings have either diverse bodies or diverse notions.
+These gods and humans are the first abode of awareness.
 [2] Sometimes, sentient beings might have diverse bodies but the same notions.
-When the Brahmas of the Ābhāsvara Heaven are first born there, that’s the second abode of consciousness.
+When the Brahmas of the Ābhāsvara Heaven are first born there, that’s the second abode of awareness.
 [3] Sometimes, sentient beings have the same bodies but might have diverse notions.
-These Ābhāsvara gods are the third abode of consciousness.
+These Ābhāsvara gods are the third abode of awareness.
 [4] Sometimes, sentient beings have the same bodies and the same notions.
-These Śubhakṛtsnā gods are the fourth abode of consciousness.
-[5] Sometimes, sentient beings dwell in the abode of space … [6] dwell in the abode of consciousness … [7] dwell in the abode of nothingness …
+These Śubhakṛtsnā gods are the fourth abode of awareness.
+[5] Sometimes, sentient beings dwell in the abode of space … [6] dwell in the abode of awareness … [7] dwell in the abode of nothingness …
 {:#p135}

 136\.
 “There are another seven things, which are seven ways of diligence: First, a monk is diligent in practicing the precepts.
 Second, he diligently ceases his desires.
 Third, he diligently refutes wrong views.
 Fourth, he diligently learns much.
 Fifth, he diligently makes effort.
 Sixth, he is diligent in correct mindfulness.
 Seventh, he is diligent in meditation.